PULLING YOUR BOAT AT THE END OF THE SEASON – BOTTOM WASHING

 What I ended up doing was to leave the bottom with all the dried up material on it.
-The boat was put back in the water this spring with the bottom looking awful.
-Now the boat is getting ready to be pulled out of the water soon, but this year, I am having the yard bottom wash my boat when they pull it out.
-All the growth and stuff should come off easily because they power wash it right when the boat comes out of the water.
+The boat was put back in the water this spring, with the bottom looking awful.
+Now the vessel is getting ready to be pulled out of the water soon, but this year, I am having the yard bottom wash my boat when they pull it out.
+All the growth and stuff should come off quickly because they power wash it right when the vessel comes out of the water.
 The cost is only $2/foot and will be well worth it.
 I will not repeat what I did last year again this year.
-By the way, my boat has been pulled and it has been power washed and it looks great.
+By the way, our boat is out of the water, and it has been power washed, and it looks great.

-I hope that this piece of information is helpful to you so you don’t make the same decision that I made last year.
+I hope that this information is helpful to you, so you don’t make the same decision that I made last year.
 If you have any questions, please feel free to email me at:

 Sea Dog (aka Steve Charlebois)